egri-nagy/infinity-room/index.md

 ## 2021 SPRING EVENTS

-* July 9, 10:00 *Shogi Introduction* by Kiwamu Sato on behalf of Aiu Board Game Club ()
+* July 9, 10:00 *Shogi Introduction* by Kiwamu Sato on behalf of the AIU Board Game Club

 ### In preparation
  * *Wasan* by Hinako Ishikawa